Azur Air

 Azur Air (Азур Эйр), formerly Katekavia and stylised as azurair, is a charter airline and former regional airline in Russia.
-Initially it was based out of Krasnoyarsk Cheremshanka Airport, the domestic airport serving Krasnoyarsk, and its destinations were all within the Krasnoyarsk Krai.
-Nowadays it mainly serves leisure and some domestic destinations.
+Initially it was based in Krasnoyarsk Cheremshanka Airport, the domestic airport serving Krasnoyarsk, and its destinations were all within Krasnoyarsk Krai.
+Nowadays, it mainly serves leisure destinations such as the route Moscow to Bodrum, offering an all-business class charter.
+It is currently on the list of airlines banned in the European Union.

 History

 Katekavia

 The airline started operations in 1995 and operates regional flights out of Krasnoyarsk Cheremshanka Airport and Krasnoyarsk-Yemelyanovo Airport.
 The airline also operates charter services to Siberia and Yakutia.
-It carried around 122,000 passengers in 2009, and in 2010 started to acquire larger aircraft, mainly the Tupolev Tu-134.
+It carried around 122,000 passengers in 2009, and in 2010, started to acquire larger aircraft, mainly the Tupolev Tu-134.
 As of 3 April 2014, it had three Tupolev Tu-134s.

 In April 2014, the airline commenced scheduled flights between larger Krasnoyarsk-Yemelyanovo Airport and further cities in Siberia: Surgut and Tomsk.
 The airline received international media and social media attention in 2014, when a video emerged of passengers on a scheduled flight from Igarka to Krasnoyarsk disembarking pre-departure to push their plane in temperatures of minus 52 degrees Celsius after its chassis froze.